-Training and proper supervision of young people is important because of their relative immaturity and lack of familiarity with the working environment.
+Training and proper supervision of young workers is important because of their relative immaturity and lack of familiarity with the working environment.
 Induction training is of particular importance.
-There are no general age restrictions in PUWER relating to the use of work equipment, although there are some restrictions in the ACOPs covering lifting, power presses, woodworking machinery, and fork lift trucks), and there are also some other prohibitions and limitations, particularly in agriculture (see Prohibitions and limitations for young people at work).
-Risk assessments should consider carefully the training needs of young people – taking into account their inexperience, lack of awareness of potential risks and their immaturity – to determine whether they should undertake certain work activities.
+There are no general age restrictions in PUWER relating to the use of work equipment, although there are some restrictions in the ACOPs covering lifting, power presses, woodworking machinery Publication, and fork lift trucks Publication, and there are also some other prohibitions and limitations, particularly in agriculture (see Prohibitions and limitations for young people at work).
+Risk assessments should consider carefully the training needs of young people, taking into account their inexperience, lack of awareness of potential risks and their immaturity, to determine whether they should undertake certain work activities.
 Young people must be protected from certain activities (eg noise and vibration arising from the use of work equipment).

 Training and the techniques used can vary and may include (as appropriate to the risk, complexity of the task, equipment and existing competence of staff):

 - simple in-house instruction and demonstration, with supervision